brean/HTML-Joysticks/README.md

 # HTML-Joysticks

-Simple joystick-style controls with HTML/Javascript, supporting desktop/touchscreen and multiple joysticks.
+Simple joystick-style controls with HTML/JavaScript, supporting desktop/touchscreen as well as mobile.

+Provides Joysticks in multiple colors.
+You can modify the SVG-file to easily change colors or add new ones if needed.